 This class begins with a broad introduction to the field of computer crime, discussing the history of computer crime, basic criminal techniques, and the relevant laws.
 It walks students through forensics, litigation, depositions, expert reports, trials, and how to select an appropriate expert witness.
 This class also covers specific techniques and tricks that hackers use and how to defend against such attacks.
-Prerequisite: CS 232, CSIA 250, 300, and 320.
+Prerequisite: MATH& 141 or better, CS 232 with a 2.5 or better, and CSIA 250, 300, and 320 all with a 2.0 or better.